lupcom/magento-mustache/README.md

     <?php endforeach ?>
     ```

-- Pass an array or a string value pair
+- Pass an array as data or a string value pair

     ```php
     $data = array();